Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 Anglican churches in the Sydney Metropolitan, Blue Mountains, Southern Highlands, South Coast and Illawarra areas are part of the Anglican Diocese of Sydney.
 The diocese is led by the Archbishop of Sydney, Kanishka Raffel, and assisted by Bishops and other ministry staff.

 Our church is part of the Western Region, overseen by Bishop Gary Koo.
-Sydney Anglicans aims to reach all the lost in our diocese with the life-giving gospel of Christ, to deepen spiritual maturity among our members, to equip our members to exercise their gifts and to respond to the changing face of our society with prayer and Biblical wisdom.
+Sydney Anglicans aims to reach all the lost in our diocese with the life-giving gospel of Christ, to deepen spiritual maturity among our members, to equip our members to exercise their gifts, and to respond to the changing face of our society with prayer and Biblical wisdom.

 You can support the various mission organisations overseen by the Diocese, including Anglicare, Anglican Aid, Youthworks and Moore College, by visiting the links we’ve provided to each below.